theluqmn/CMS/README.md

 # CMS24 - Crypto Mining Simulator

-A Kaboom.js-based crypto mining simulator game.
+My JavaScript side project, a Kaboom.js-based crypto mining simulator game.
 Not realistic.

 ## How it works